- About Us

-Last year it was quite windy on the day the bags were dropped off and some bags and flyers ended up as litter in people's yards.
-Make sure that the bag/flyer is placed in a secure location - inside a screen door, tied to the door handle is best.
-It may be useful for the Scouts to bring some rubber bands with them to help attach the bags to doors.
+Make sure that the door hanger and flyer is placed in a secure location - inside a screen door, attached to the door handle is best.
 Scouts should not ring doorbells nor should they go inside buildings.
-Scouts are also not allowed to put the bags into mailboxes or through mail slots.
+Scouts are also not allowed to put the door hangers and flyers into mailboxes or through mail slots.

-Bags of food should be delivered to the Food Pantry at the Wellesley Congregational Church at 207 Washington St. (Route 16 near Route 9) no later than 1:30 PM.
-Scouts dropping off food should either get in line along the curb outside the Food Pantry entrance, where there will be volunteers available to help unload cars OR plan to park in the Congregational Church parking lot to the left and carry the food into the Pantry.
-Food which is unable to be delivered to the Food Pantry by 1:30 PM should be taken to Roche Brothers and put in the Food Pantry box located near the checkout area, or brought to the Food Pantry (207 Washington St.) on Monday morning between 9- 11 AM.
+Donations should be delivered to the Food Pantry at the Wellesley Congregational Church at 207 Washington St. (Route 16 near Route 9) no later than 1:30pm.
+Scouts dropping-off food should either get in line along the curb outside the Food Pantry entrance, where there will be volunteers available to help unload cars OR plan to park in the Congregational Church parking lot to the left and carry the food into the Food Pantry.
+Donations which are unable to be delivered to the Food Pantry by 1:30pm should be taken to Roche Brothers and put in the Food Pantry box located near the checkout area, or brought to the Food Pantry (207 Washington St.) on Monday morning between 9:00 - 11:00am.

 Scouts should pick-up donations between 9:00am - 1:00pm on Saturday, November 5th.
 The earlier a Scout is able to get donations to the Food Pantry, the better.